eanplatter/chrome-extension-starter/README.md

 # React Chrome Extension Starter
-A starter kit for building chrome extensions with React
+A starter kit for building chrome extensions with React.

 # Setup